Apply for 501(c)(3) Status

 - are exempt from federal income taxes on income related to the organization’s exempt purposes

 - are often exempt from state sales taxes

 - can collect tax-deductible contributions

-- can receive grants from private foundations, as well as government grants and contracts
+- can receive grants from private foundation grants and government grants and contracts

 - may be eligible for reduced postal rates

-- often have a more elevated status in the eyes of potential donors and the public
+- often have a more elevated status in the eyes of donors and the public

 Publication 557, “Tax-Exempt Status for Your Organization” www.irs.gov/publications/p557/index.html